Rinomhota scores as Aluko’s Reading defeat Coventry City | Goal.com

 Perfect start to the second half...#REACOV | 2-0

-The visitors’ ambition of launching a comeback was dented a massive blow owing to the dismissal of Kyle McFadzean after receiving a second caution due to a foul on Ejaria.
+The visitors’ ambition of launching a comeback was dented, which was a massive blow owing to the dismissal of Kyle McFadzean after receiving a second caution due to a foul on Ejaria.

 Swift sealed the win in the 73rd minute thanks to a superb freekick that was swept into the top right corner of Wilson’s goal.